Back

 • Fragmented tools → broken workflows.
 “It's not that any one tool is bad.
 It's that nothing talks to anything else.”

-• Context loss → degraded content quality.
+• Context loss → degraded quality.
 “By the time the post is written, it doesn't sound like the customer at all.”

 • No reuse layer → lost compounding value.
 “We made a great asset last quarter.
 I have no idea where it is now.”

-Vishwa Venkatesan
+Vishwa

-Arun Kumar
+Arun

 I'm a team of one shipping across five channels.
 I need leverage, not another tool to learn.